-There’s a reason people are concerned: Despite the draft opinion’s assurances that the ruling would only overturn Roe, many people along the ideological spectrum see abortion as inextricably linked with contraception.
-“The same political movement that wanted to overturn Roe has ideological problems with birth control as well,” Cathren Cohen, a scholar of law and policy with the UCLA Law Center on Reproductive Health, Law, and Policy, tells Elite Daily.
+“The same political movement that wanted to overturn Roe has ideological problems with birth control as well,” Cathren Cohen, a scholar of law and policy with the UCLA Law Center on Reproductive Health, Law, and Policy, previously told Elite Daily.
 “Any efforts to restrict abortion care are going to inherently restrict other forms of reproductive health care.
 A lawmaker who is opposed to abortion — in the efforts to defund Planned Parenthood or pull funds away from comprehensive reproductive health care — is going to empower the same group of people who want to restrict birth control, or at least just take resources away from the people who are providing birth control, especially under government programs and to low-income and underinsured people.”

 “Part of [the 1965 case] Griswold v.
 Connecticut, which gave married women the right to use birth control, is based on the right to privacy, which also relies in part on the due process clause of the 14th Amendment,” Torres-Spellicsy says.
 In 1972, the Supreme Court extended that same right to unmarried people in its Eisenstadt v.
 Baird ruling.
 “If the Supreme Court rules that substantive due process does not cover the right to abortion, logically the right to use birth control could be next.”

 The right to privacy never explicitly appears in the Constitution.
 However, Roe, Griswold, and several other landmark Supreme Court cases, such as those pertaining to interracial marriage and same-sex marriage, were all decided on the grounds that Americans could make certain decisions for themselves without government interference.
-In the leaked draft opinion, Alito remarks that “the Constitution makes no reference to abortion, and no such right is implicitly protected by any constitutional provision.”
+In the Supreme Court’s final June 24 decision, Alito remarks that “the Constitution makes no reference to abortion, and no such right is implicitly protected by any constitutional provision.”

 Cohen says that by that logic, many other civil liberties and resources may also be at risk of being taken away — and that includes birth control access.
 “Pointing specifically at the right to privacy and saying ‘this isn't in the Constitution’ — and under his view, things that are not explicitly in the Constitution shouldn't be protected by the court — really puts a target on Griswold v.
 Connecticut and the right to access birth control,” Cohen says.

-So what can you expect if Roe is actually overturned?
-When it comes to abortion, access and legality would return to a state-by-state patchwork similar to what existed pre-Roe.
-According to Cohen, states could then seek to challenge Griswold by attempting to restrict or ban birth control and emergency contraception on the grounds that the Constitution doesn’t protect a right to privacy — which is effectively what the Supreme Court would be implying if they overturned Roe.
+So what can you expect now that the Supreme Court has overturned Roe?
+When it comes to abortion, access and legality has returned to a state-by-state patchwork similar to what existed pre-Roe.
+According to Cohen, states may now seek to challenge Griswold by attempting to restrict or ban birth control and emergency contraception on the grounds that the Constitution doesn’t protect a right to privacy — which is effectively what the Supreme Court implies in overturning Roe.

-If these and other states do pass laws restricting birth control access, they will likely be challenged in court — and may ultimately land in the Supreme Court, just like the abortion ban in Mississippi that prompted Alito’s leaked draft opinion.
-If the Supreme Court no longer upholds the implicit right to privacy that was the basis for Roe v.
+If these and other states do pass laws restricting birth control access, they will likely be challenged in court — and may ultimately land in the Supreme Court, just like the abortion ban in Mississippi that prompted the Supreme Court to overturn Roe.
+Because the Supreme Court no longer upholds the implicit right to privacy that was the basis for Roe v.
 Wade, it’s possible that the court — if it chooses to hear a birth control case in the future — could overturn cases like Griswold and give states the chance to regulate contraception access.

 Ultimately, Cohen says, ”people should be conscious of [this potential threat to birth control access] when they're looking at who is up for election in their areas.”
-After all, if Roe is overturned, decisions on abortion access — and potentially other forms of reproductive health care, like birth control — would largely be made at the state level, so it’s important to know who your local lawmakers are and where they stand.
+After all, because Roe has fallen, decisions on abortion access — and potentially other forms of reproductive health care, like birth control — are now largely made at the state level, so it’s important to know who your local lawmakers are and where they stand.